dreamking60/d3-start-to-finish-leanpub/manuscript/13 PRACTICAL Add Modules.md

 ![Output after modularising Energy Explorer (step 5)](cc586c1a36fc02369e4d9cba86a9c290.png)

 If this hasn't worked for you, see if you can spot the problem.
 Perhaps you can add `console.log(layoutData)` after calling `layout(data)` in the update function.
-Check that it outputs an array of objects with position information.
+Check that it outputs an array of objects containing position information.
 Failing that, compare your code with `step5-complete`.